fabiograsso/iam-fabiograsso-net/content/pages/privacy.md

 - You can unsubscribe at any time using the link provided in each newsletter
 - Your subscription is based on your explicit consent

+## Contact Form

+This blog uses **KwesForms** (<https://kwesforms.com/>) solely to provide the contact form you see on the “Contact” page.

+- When you submit the form, your message and any personal data you include (e.g., name, email) are collected and processed by KwesForms.
+- Handling, storage, and security of that data are governed by the [KwesForms Privacy Policy](https://kwesforms.com/privacy).
+- KwesForms forwards your message to my email inbox; I do not store the form submissions on this website or in any self-hosted database.
+- Your submission is used exclusively to respond to your inquiry and is not added to the newsletter list unless you explicitly request it.

 ## Analytics

 No analytics or tracking tools are enabled on this site.